Bell Semiconductor, LLC v. Advanced Micro Devices, Inc. | La...

-Advanced Micro Devices, a manufacturer of semiconductor processing equipment, was hit with a patent infringement lawsuit on Tuesday in Massachusetts District Court.
-The suit, part of a wave of cases brought by McKool Smith and other attorneys on behalf of Bell Semiconductor, asserts a patented method for inserting dummy metal into a semiconductor.
-Counsel have not yet appeared for the defendant.
-The case is 1:22-cv-11783, Bell Semiconductor LLC v.
-Advanced Micro Devices Inc.
+Advanced Micro Devices, a manufacturer of semiconductor processing equipment, has retained attorneys David S. Godkin and James E. Kruzer of Birnbaum & Godkin to fend off a pending patent infringement lawsuit.
+The complaint, filed Oct.
+5 in Massachusetts District Court by McKool Smith; Devlin Law Firm; and Arrowood LLP on behalf of Bell Semiconductor, asserts a single patent related to a method for inserting dummy metal into a semiconductor.
+The case, assigned to U.S. District Judge Patti B. Saris, is 1:22-cv-11696, Bell Semiconductor, LLC v.
+Advanced Micro Devices, Inc.

 Technology